 Donald Jr. cast New York's votes for his father during roll call at the Republican National Convention on July 19, giving his dad the number of delegates needed to officially secure the GOP nomination for president.
 Later, Donald Jr. said in a speech, "It was one of the great honors of my life to put him over the top in the delegate count earlier tonight."

 Trump's oldest son found himself in a bit of hot water in September when he compared Syrian refugees to Skittles in a meme posted to Twitter.
 "If I had a bowl of skittles and I told you just three would kill you.
 Would you take a handful?
 That's our Syrian refugee problem," the meme said.(Credit: Getty Images for iHeartMedia / Craig Barritt)

 Ivanka Trump and Jared Kushner

-Ivanka Trump, 34, is Donald Trump's second child with Ivana Trump.
-She serves as an executive vice president of the Trump Organization and previously worked as a fashion model.
+Ivanka Trump, 35, is Donald Trump's second child with Ivana Trump.
+The former model now serves as an executive vice president of the Trump Organization and has her own jewelry and fashion line.
 Ivanka is married to real estate developer Jared Kushner and the couple has three children: Arabella, Joseph and Theodore.